FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Select.md

+---
+sidebar_position: 4
+title: Select vs If...else
+description: Why if..else is not possible and what are the alternatives
+---

 # Select vs If...else

 Writing code with Fully Homomorphic Encryption (FHE) introduces a fundamental shift in how we handle conditionals or branches in our code.
 As you already know, with FHE, we're operating on encrypted data.
 This means we can't use typical `if...else` branching structures, because we don't have visibility into the actual values we're comparing.